Understanding Search Engines

 A search engine sends a spider or bot to your website to collect information to add to its index.
-This spider crawls over the Web.
-It follows links on your website to internal and external pages.
+The search engine spider follows links on your website to internal and external pages.
 It then make copies of the pages, strips away the code, and interprets the remaining text.
-Ultimately your pages are scored and associated to certain words.
+Ultimately your pages are scored and associated with certain words.

 Meanwhile, users visiting popular search engines like Google or Bing will enter specific words or phrases looking for related web pages.

 So how do you get listed in their top results?

 The quality of the incoming links to your site is critical to Google.
 Five links from reputable, legitimate sites are worth more than a hundred links from questionable sites that provide no real service.
 The Google search engine will also evaluate your page content, hyperlinks, navigation structure, and the age of your site to help determine where to list your page in their results.
 In addition, Google now utilizes sophisticated algorithms to fight SPAM and filter out web pages that provide little unique text or value.
 It also uses data to "observe" how people engage with web pages and move around a website.
 If visitors stay a long time, it indicates that they are happy with their results.
 Google uses this information to help rank the website.

 YouTube (URL: www.YouTube.com) is not just a video-sharing website, it is the world's #2 search engine.
 And now businesses are getting on board and uploading videos to YouTube.
 Businesses now post YouTube videos to share their knowledge and connect with potential customers.
 YouTube keeps track of the number of times a video has been viewed, how long users have stayed watching a video and at which point they left.
 Be sure your video content is compelling enough to make people watch it, rate it, and comment on it.
 And be sure to promote it on your website and your Facebook and Twitter accounts.